 Tips for Creating a Great Counsellor CV

 If you’ve always dreamed of working as a mental health counsellor, the importance of a strong CV cannot be stressed enough.
-Here are some things you can do to improve your standing in a future employer’s eyes:
+On top of using our CV maker, here are some things you can do to improve your standing in a future employer’s eyes:

 - Offer details about the different types of psychological therapies you have experience with to help the employer see what you could assist with.